- The disease

 - detection of Legionella urinary antigen, or

-- seroconversion or a significant increase in antibody level or a fourfold or greater rise in titre to Legionella.
+- seroconversion or a significant increase in antibody level defined as a fourfold or greater rise in titre to Legionella.

 Clinical evidence for confirmed cases